 For more information, Lea Jacobson has an EO profiles book that lists what is safe or not safe for all ages, pregnancy, breastfeeding, dogs, and cats and Nourishing Joy has a set of printable Essential Oil Safety Cards that list what is safe for Adults, Kids, Dogs, and Cats (spoiler alert – there are few that are safe for dogs and none that are safe for cats.).

 Fill your spray bottle with ¼ witch hazel and ¾ water.
 Add about five drops of lemon essential oil and eight drops of lavender essential oil to the mixture.
 You can add a bit more essential oil if you wish, but don’t make the scent too strong as your dog probably won’t like it.
 After all, dogs enjoy their natural scent (even when we humans find it a little unpleasant, to say the least).

-Lemon and lavender is my preferred scent combination for deodorizing our pooch because it smells very clean, but of course you can use any essential oil combo that you like.
-I have also used rosemary and mint for this dog spray (and other things around the house that need refreshing), which work great as well.
+Lemon and lavender is my preferred scent combination for deodorizing our pooch because it is gentle and helps to neutralize odor.
+That being said many dogs don’t like to the scent of citrus so you can use just lavender for its antibacterial properties and its floral aroma.
+I have also used rosemary and peppermint for this dog spray (and other things around the house that need refreshing), which work great as well.

 That’s it, you’re done!
 Spritz this dog deodorizer on Fido’s fur, bed, toys, clothes, and anywhere else that gets that wet dog smell.

 Be sure to test a small amount on your dog’s skin before spraying them all over with it.
 Different dogs have different sensitivities, and although this deodorant is all-natural and very gentle, you never know what could cause your pup to have a bad reaction and it’s better to test first.
 Spritz a little bit onto a small patch of your furry friend’s coat and wait at least 24 hours to make sure she or he is unaffected by it before using more.